Today's Thursday • 13 mins read

 Jose de Jesus Garcia Vega, Professor of Economics and the Director of the Center for Well-being Studies at the University of Monterrey, Mexico, has famously written in the World Book of Happiness:

-There is some truth to this.
-People spend the best years of their lives making money while sacrificing their health and family.
-Then spend the rest of their days spending the same money to reclaim their lost health and alienated family.
+There is some truth to this: People spend the best years of their lives making money while sacrificing their health and family.
+Then they spend the same money for the rest of their days to reclaim their lost health and alienated family.

 Overall, happier people have less depression and suicide, and greater self-control and coping skills.
 They also live longer on average, up to 10 years more.
 [The Nun Study]

-Heli Koivumaa-Honkanen, Professor of Psychiatry at the University of Eastern Finland and Kuopio University Hospital, Finland, whose research found dissatisfaction in life is linked to a higher risk of death from disease, says:
+Heli Koivumaa-Honkanen, Professor of Psychiatry, Finland, whose research found that dissatisfaction in life is linked to a higher risk of death from disease, says:

 Laura Kubzansky, Professor of Social and Behavioral Sciences from Harvard T.H.
 Chan School of Public Health, conducted a study that followed over 6,000 men and women aged 25 to 74 for 20 years.